sun54907/card-scanner-flutter/example/README.md

 # card_scanner_example

-Demonstrates how to use the card_scanner plugin.
+Demonstrates how to use the credit_card_scanner plugin.

 ## Getting Started